Mic92/sops-nix/README.md

 Sops-nix decrypts secrets [sops files](https://github.com/mozilla/sops#2usage) on the target machine to files specified in the NixOS configuration at activation time.
 It also adjusts file permissions/owner/group.
-It uses either host ssh keys or GPG keys for decryption.
+It uses either age or GPG keys for decryption, where both types can be derived from ssh host keys.
 In future we will also support cloud key management APIs such as AWS KMS, GCP KMS, Azure Key Vault or Hashicorp's vault.

 ## Features